abstract / core

 Imports

-Imports resolve relative to the current source file and are cached by path, mtime, and content hash.
+:import and :include resolve relative to the importing source path, then cache parsed files by path, modification time, and content hash.

 {